-NowThis site makes business of tweaking Fox News
+NowThis videos make business of tweaking Fox News

 NEW YORK (AP) — Some of the day’s most pointed media criticism lets its subjects do the talking.

-The website NowThis has attracted attention with videos that illustrate inconsistencies by Fox News personalities, like one posted Tuesday that contrasts the news network’s treatment of Michelle Obama with her successor as first lady, Melania Trump.
+The news outlet NowThis has attracted attention with videos that illustrate inconsistencies by Fox News personalities, like one posted Tuesday that contrasts the news network’s treatment of Michelle Obama with her successor as first lady, Melania Trump.

 Clips show Fox commentators criticizing Michelle Obama’s wardrobe, saying she needed to drop a few pounds and calling her the “merchant of death.”
 Meanwhile, Melania Trump is called stunning, spectacular and “a woman of strength who should be revered.”

-Note: This story has been edited to clarify that Fox’s statement on former employees referred to the full video, not just the part that involved former President Obama.